jaseemabid/blog/_drafts/compiler.md

 names to avoid runtime ambiguity and shadowing and eliminates the need for complex symbol tables.
 The program `let x = 1; let id = λx.x` uses the variable `x` twice, but they are in no ways related.
-It is equivalent to `let x = 1; let id = λy.y` but is simpler in a way that transformations after renamer can be sure that variable references are globally unique and there is no need to deal with name collisions.
+It is equivalent to `let x = 1; let id = λy.y` but latter is simpler in a way that transformations after renamer can be sure that variable references are globally unique and there is no need to deal with name collisions.

 The user defined name of the reference is preserved in a `Ref` as `raw` and a new globally unique name is chosen (called name) is used from then onward.